Like anything in life, it takes years of practice to be ‘good at travelling’.

 It doesn’t sound so much, yet when you’re having to make multiple withdrawals and purchases each week, it quickly adds up and really eats into your travel budget, especially if you’re a long-term traveller.

-We applied in Australia for a debit/credit card with ING Direct, which was the best thing we ever did!
+We applied for a debit/credit card in Australia with ING Direct, which was the best thing we have ever done!
 We’ve saved so much money on avoiding foreign transaction fees and ATM fees internationally (up to 5 per month), and we want all travellers to have this same feeling of winning!

 Family and friends are often curious as to how we constantly deal with using different currencies as we travel.
 It’s 2023, so long gone are the days when you exchanged your hard-earned money at home for foreign currency to go and travel.